hashicorp/terraform-cdk/website/docs/cdktf/examples.html.md

 ### Go

-> Please note: Support for Golang is at an experimental state.
-In the CDK for Terraform and in the [upstream library JSII](https://aws.github.io/jsii/user-guides/lib-author/configuration/targets/go/) which powers the support for the supported languages.
+> Please note: Support for Golang is experimental for CDK for Terraform and the [upstream library JSII](https://aws.github.io/jsii/user-guides/lib-author/configuration/targets/go/), which powers the support for the supported languages.

 | Example                                                                                                                | Description                                                                                                                                                                                                                                                                                                                                    |
 | ---------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |